-To promote social value and development It is argued that cultural heritage is interconnected with human rights.
-The International Covenant on Economic, Social and Cultural Rights recognises individuals have a right to take part in cultural life (Article 15) .
-It is argued experiencing cultural heritage is necessary to uphold this .
+To promote It is argued that cultural heritage is interconnected with human rights.
+The social value and International Covenant on Economic, Social and Cultural Rights recognises development individuals have a right to take part in cultural life (Article 15) .
+It is argued experiencing cultural heritage is necessary to uphold this 90.
 Moreover, protecting heritage is believed to increase social value, encompassing community cohesion and stability, community empowerment and resilience, skill development, and learning .
-To contribute to soft power Through working in collaboration with other countries to protect heritage, people from different cultures can gain a better understanding of each other and build international relationships and trust, which can increase influence in the cultural heritage sector and beyond .
+T. To contribute Through working in collaboration with other countries to protect heritage, to soft power people from different cultures can gain a better understanding of each other and build international relationships and trust, which can increase influence in the cultural heritage sector and beyond .
 This can take time to achieve and requires a long-term commitment to build strong international relationships, trust and capability.
 Yi (2017) also describes how cultural heritage can enhance national cultural soft power, national pride and cohesion .
-To safeguard cultural identity Protecting heritage, particularly intangible heritage, is believed to strengthen the sense of identity, branding of territory, and continuity within communities across generations .
-To promote sustainability The protection of cultural heritage will ensure assets are sustained for future generations to enjoy and benefit from, which helps to ensure intergenerational equity .
+To safeguard Protecting heritage, particularly intangible heritage, is believed to strengthen cultural identity the sense of identity, branding of territory, and continuity within communities across generations .
+To promote The protection of cultural heritage will ensure assets are sustained for future sustainability generations to enjoy and benefit from, which helps to ensure intergenerational Sustamusmity equity .
 Safeguarding intangible heritage also allows the transfer of knowledge and skills between generations .
 If cultural heritage sites are not protected from risks, such as destruction, they cannot be replaced .
 Decisions around the conservation, renovation and repurposing of cultural heritage are therefore often irreversible.
-To uphold international law International law protects heritage sites and assets from a number of risks, including destruction and trafficking.
-Examples include: the 1954 Hague Convention for the Protection of Cultural Property in the event of Armed Conflict and the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
-Providing investment to actively protect heritage assets from risks, including but not limited to destruction and trafficking, demonstrates a country's commitment to international law.
+To uphold International law protects heritage sites and assets from a number of risks, international including destruction and trafficking.
+Examples include: the 1954 Hague law Convention for the Protection of Cultural Property in the event of Armed Conflict and the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
+Providing investment to actively protect heritage assets from risks, including but not limited to destruction and trafficking, demonstrates a country's commitment to international law. [ memaconariam.